Dosage

 Rarely, Glucophage can cause a serious condition called lactic acidosis.
 This is a buildup of lactic

-How long does it take to see the effects of glucophage metformin?
+How long does it take to see the effects ?